Corroborator-Net/Corroborator-Reporter/README.md

 ## Installation
 Connect an iPhone with iOS version 12+, using Xcode version 10.3 open the `.xcworkspace`, and hit run.

-## Usage
+## Usage.

-Before recording images, users can set the purpose of images, (e.g. "vehicle 1 in traffic incident 56GFH") that applies to photos taken after the purpose is set.
+Images are packaged with metadata including location, timestamp, photo purpose, user’s name, department, and phone id.
+All metadata is automatically populated (upon login and photo recording) except the photo purpose, which a user can set in the settings.
+Upon setting the purpose, (e.g. "vehicle 1 in traffic incident 56GFH") it will be packaged in the metadata for any following pictures taken.

 While **online**:
 Pictures are automatically uploaded to IPFS and the Content Identifier (CID - hash of the jpeg) is uploaded to the Ethereum Rinkeby network with accompanying metadata: time, location.